Casper12345/JPEG-Uploader/README.md

 This is a JPEG uploader created to satisfy the JPEG uploader challenge.
-The JPEG uploader recognises files of type:  .jpeg and .jpg The application is targeted for Unix type servers and uses Unix style path annotation.
+The JPEG uploader recognises files of type:  .jpeg and .jpg The application is targeted for Unix type servers and uses Unix style path separator notation.
-The name of th main upload folder for the application is set in the class UploadFolderProperties.
+The name of the main upload folder at root is set in the class UploadFolderProperties, by changing the string UPLOADFOLDER and the folder is constructed at run time.
 The application uses a REST-ful style and does not store any state globally and passes variables via cookies and POST requests.